Introduction

 Viewing the Competitive Intelligence Analytics in a report form allows you to identify trends, factors, and patterns.
 Prioritize the action items and tests gleaned from this report for your company’s success.

-Important Metrics to Consider for Competitive Intelligence Analytics
+Key Metrics to Track in Competitive Intelligence Analytics

 Companies usually have predefined quantitative and qualitative metrics on the basis of which they benchmark their organization against their competitors.
 These metrics are a part of competitive intelligence analytics.
 Although these metrics may be slightly different for each organization, and most likely set as per the requests of the executive/leadership team of the organization, they usually include the following key metrics: